GenericMappingTools/gmt/trunk/doc/rst/source/supplements/potential/gravfft.rst

 gravfft topo.grd faa.grd -It -T10000/2700/3300/1035 -Z9000

-To compute the admittance between the topo.grd bathymetry and geoid.grd geoid grid with the “loading from below” (LFB) model with the same as above and sub-surface load at 40 km, but assuming now the grids are in geographic and we want wavelengths instead of frequency:
+To compute the admittance between the topo.grd bathymetry and geoid.grd geoid grid with the "loading from below" (LFB) model with the same as above and sub-surface load at 40 km, but assuming now the grids are in geographic and we want wavelengths instead of frequency: